top of page

 Showreel

-At the age of 36, Tirzah received a diagnosis of Estrogen +, Progesterone low positive, HER2 negative, invasive carcinoma.
-She lives in Saskatoon with her husband, Ricky Forbes, and her two children, Vayda and Mason who were in Grade 12, and Grade 6 at the time.
-Despite the challenges she faced, Tirzah made a proactive decision to become an advocate for young women's health, emphasizing the importance of early detection and self-advocacy.
+At the age of 36, Tirzah was diagnosed with Estrogen-positive, Progesterone low-positive, HER2-negative invasive carcinoma.
+Living in Saskatoon with her husband, Ricky Forbes, and their two children, Vayda and Mason—then in Grade 12 and Grade 6—she faced her diagnosis head-on, choosing to become an advocate for young women’s health.
+Her mission: to emphasize the importance of early detection, self-advocacy, and creating a supportive community for those affected by breast cancer.

 One Year Journey